kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/README.md

 # Koma Corner Frontend

 This is the React SPA for Koma Corner following the Ocean Professional minimalist style.
-It includes routing, Supabase auth integration, a mock catalog, and ratings (no notes/comments).
+It includes routing, Supabase auth integration (email/password), a mock catalog, and ratings (no notes/comments).

 Quick start:
 1) npm install